Skip to main content

 Broadcast flow canvas showing an Actions Broadcasting block connected to a Start Bot Flow block

-You can add the same component types available in Bot Reply: Text, Images, Videos, Documents, Audio Files, Interactive Buttons, Quick Replies, CTA/URL Buttons, Lists, Forms, Conditions, Actions, and AI Responses.
+After saving the campaign settings, the canvas opens — it works just like the Keyword Replies builder.
+A Start Bot Flow block is already connected to the Actions: Broadcasting block; drag on more blocks to design what subscribers receive.
+You can add the same component types available in Keyword Replies: Text, Images, Videos, Documents, Audio Files, Interactive Buttons, Quick Replies, CTA/URL Buttons, Lists, Forms, Conditions, Actions, and AI Responses.
 Drag blocks from the Flow blocks panel and connect them to design the journey, for example:

 Flow blocks panel and a broadcast canvas with Text and Interactive Message blocks chained after the Broadcasting action